England's Coastal Access

 We reached these recommendations on the basis of expert advice from the emergency services, to keep people safe on a coastline where tides can catch out people unfamiliar with the local area.
 Following publication, a large number of objections and representations were received and these largely focus on the restrictions and a perception that existing use by tradition, permission or common law would be affected.
 Whilst this is not the case, some limited areas subject to CROW 'open access' rights at Burnham Overy Staithe would be affected.
 Most people who made an objection or representation asked for the existing access arrangements to be maintained.

 We therefore reviewed the evidence behind these proposals, analysed any new information brought forward in objections and representations and held structured conversations with a selection of key partners and sought further data from rescue services.
 This uncovered additional information we weren't aware of when we made our proposals, which we are using to consider whether our proposals are still reasonable.
 The information we've been given by local people shows us how these areas are being used locally and suggests there are potentially ways, other than statutory restrictions, of managing this use to minimise risk.
-This review is not yet complete but we do expect that we will make some alternative recommendations to the Secretary of State on this, which we hope will meet local concerns.
+This review is now complete and we expect that we will make some alternative recommendations to the Secretary of State on this, which we hope will meet local concerns.

 Natural England Press Release on 31 July 2009